Update – Lobby Re-opening

 Proactive Action in our Branches

-In response to growing concern on the possible impact of COVID-19 coronavirus in Alaska, our branches are taking proactive, preventative measures as recommended by the Center for Disease Control (CDC) and other official agencies.
+As our state continues to address the COVID-19 pandemic in Alaska, our branches are taking proactive, preventative measures as recommended by the Center for Disease Control (CDC), the State of Alaska and other official agencies.

 - Drive-up service has been expanded and is available at our Geist and Johansen locations.

 - Providing hand sanitizer and tissues in all branches to employees (as supplies are available in our market).

 - We continue to communicate with our employees on a daily basis to use appropriate safety measures in line with CDC recommendations.